luizbgomide/EclipsePhase2e-ptbr/src/07/01-beyond-death.md

 Welcome to your new life.
 I’m here to help.

 You have just been restored from a digital backup that is approximately a decade old.
-You probably have many, many questions right now, and we'll do our best to answer them.
+You probably have many, many questions right now, and we’ll do our best to answer them.
 You’re likely feeling some disorientation; your memories will return quickly as your mind adjusts to its new housing.
 Given the length of your rest, we’ve prepared the following compilation of articles from various sources to (re)familiarize you with several important topics and hopefully address your most immediate concerns.

 </blockquote>